-Prerequisite: CRM 101, 102.
-Definitions of delinquent behavior; contributing social problems; adolescence as a subculture; the adjudication process for juveniles - philosophy and practice; treatment procedures.
+Prerequisites: CRM 101, 102.
+Definitions of delinquent behavior, contributing social problems, adolescence as a subculture, the adjudication process for juveniles - philosophy and practice, treatment procedures.
+May be used to satisfy Area B of the General Curriculum Distribution if not used in the criminology major or minor.

-Each year special courses are offered during the one month interim session.
+Each year special courses are offered during the summer session.
 Course descriptions for these special courses are published annually in a separate bulletin.